wagtail/wagtail/docs/advanced_topics/api/v2/usage.rst

         ]
     }

+The ``?ancestor_of`` filter takes the id of a page and filters the list to only include ancestors of that page (parent, grandparent etc.) all the way down to the site's root page.

+For example, when combined with the ``type`` filter it can be used to find the particular ``blog.BlogIndexPage`` a ``blog.BlogPage`` belongs to.
+By itself, it can be used to to construct a breadcrumb trail from the current page back to the site's root page.

-The ``?descendant_of`` filter also takes the id of a page but includes all descendants (children of children) instead of just directly children.
+The ``?descendant_of`` filter takes the id of a page and filter the list to only include descendants of that page (children, grandchildren etc.).

 Search
 ------